-- Use doxorubicin with extreme caution in CHILDREN.
-Safety and effectiveness have not been confirmed.
+- Doxorubicin should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

-- Caution is advised when using doxorubicin in CHILDREN; they may be more sensitive to its effects, especially heart problems (eg heart failure) and developing a certain other type of cancer (AML).
+- Caution is advised when using doxorubicin in CHILDREN; they may be more sensitive to its effects, especially heart problems (eg, heart failure).

 - Doxorubicin may damage sperm.
-Use effective birth control methods (eg, condoms) while using doxorubicin.
+Use effective birth control methods (eg, condoms) while using doxorubicin and for 6 months after treatment is stopped.
 Discuss any questions or concerns with your doctor.

 - Women using doxorubicin may develop absence of menstrual periods or early menopause.

 - PREGNANCY and BREAST-FEEDING: Doxorubicin has been shown to cause harm to the fetus.
 Avoid becoming pregnant while you are using it.
 If you are able to become pregnant, talk with your doctor about using an effective form of birth control.
-If you become pregnant, discuss with your doctor the benefits and risks of using doxorubicin during pregnancy.
-Doxorubicin is excreted in breast milk.
+If you think you may be pregnant, contact your doctor right away.
+Doxorubicin is found in breast milk.
 Do not breast-feed while using doxorubicin.